 While the Queensland Government acknowledges that other consultation programs have been conducted on specific areas of The Spit and on specific projects, this is the first time the Queensland Government has commissioned its own consultation on The Spit parkland as a whole, and sought community views on their improvement and permanent protection.

-The Queensland Government has commissioned Donaldson Consulting Group, an independent consultancy, to seek the views of community members, community organisations and local businesses about how best to rejuvenate and permanently protect public open space on The Spit.
+The Queensland Government commissioned Donaldson Consulting Group, an independent consultancy, to seek the views of community members, community organisations and local businesses about how best to rejuvenate and permanently protect public open space on The Spit.

 The independent consultant will collate feedback and commentary and prepare reports for stakeholders and the community, and for the Queensland Government.